 There are approximately 30 STIs that are now identified.
 STIs are more common than colds and flu.
-It is estimated that approximately 9 million teens and young adults ages 15-24 will be newly infected with an STI this year.
-Compared to adults, sexually active teens and young adults are at a higher risk for getting STIs, mostly due to what they do, how their bodies function and the pressure that it put on them to be sexually active.
-(Source CDC, Sexually Transmitted Disease Surveillance, 2006)
+It is estimated that approximately 9 million teens and young adults ages 15 to 24 will be newly infected with an STI this year.
+Compared to adults, sexually active teens and young adults are at a higher risk for getting STIs, mostly due to what they do, how their bodies function and the pressure that is put on them to be sexually active (Source: CDC, Sexually Transmitted Disease Surveillance, 2006)

-An STD is an infectious condition that is passed from one person to another person during sexual activity.
-This included anal, oral and vaginal sex, and in some cases through intimate skin to skin contact.
+An STI is an infectious condition that is passed from one person to another person during sexual activity.
+This includes anal, oral, and vaginal sex, and in some cases intimate skin-to-skin contact.

 What are the possible results of an STD/STI?